 The first step to creating a modern board and batten accent is to remove the baseboard along the wall.
 I used a utility knife to score along the top caulked seam and a prybar to pop it all off.

 While the wall was drying, I painted all of my trim pieces.
-I had five 1x4x8 pre-primed MDF boards and one 1x2x8 pine board for the top trim.
+I had five 1x4x8 pre-primed MDF boards for the batten and one 1x2x8 pine board for the top trim.
 I love BEHR PREMIUM PLUS Interior Satin Enamel Paint for bathrooms because of its long-lasting finish and that it’s washable.

 Since I wanted my entire height to be 55″ from the top of my baseboard, I marked at 45 1/2″, 49″, and 49 3/4″ along three different spots for the next installation steps.